LelandSindt/teslacam/readme.md

 # Hardware Requirements
 * Raspberry Pi Zero W
 * PiJuice HAT
+* USB A to Micro B cable

 # Installation

+Add/Solder 40 pins to the GPIO header of the Raspberry Pi Zero W.

+Attach the PiJuice HAT to the Raspberry Pi Zero W, be sure to include the ```run pin``` (pogo pin) connecting TP2 on the Raspberry Pi. https://github.com/PiSupply/PiJuice/blob/master/Hardware/README.md#unpopulated

 Write the rasbian image to a sufficiently large SD card.
 (I would suggest 16GB at minimum)